chiachl6/Nov22-2021-test/README.md

 ---> git clone <repository_ssh_link>

 Once we clone a repository from github, we have configured it (it's automatically setup tracking).
 If there are changes to the existing files, just need to add, commit and push to the github repository (if desire) \
----> git add filename_you_made_edits (even though this is not a new file I created, looks like I still need to add it first)
+---> git add filename_you_made_edits (even though this is not a new file I created, looks like I still need to add it first) \
 ---> git commit -m "add any title of commit here (this will be the title line)" -m "add any extended description here" \
 ---> git push \ (if haven't setup upstream branch yet, i.e, may have multiple branches on github and you do not tell which branch to push to, need to set up upstream branch: git push --set-upstream origin branch_I_wish_to_push_to.
 The branch I wish to push here is named "main") \
+* For an already tracked file, we can actually just use: git commit -am "add message". -am stands for add and commit \
 * If a new file is created within the same repository, definitely need to git add the file (tell git to start tracking that file) and then do git commit \
 ---> git add file_name \
 ---> git commit -m "add commit message here" \